fxnaranjo/datapower-mq/README.md

 - Obtain the deployable ACE bar file from [here](https://github.com/fxnaranjo/datapower-mq/blob/main/ace/Datapowerproject.generated.bar) to deploy the backend service to your ACE environment.
 - The implemented flow has the following componentes.
   - MQ Input: Acts as a listener for messages in the DP_IN queue
-  - Compute: Creates the response message and assigns the correlationID to the value of the messageID recieved, this is very important so Datapower is able to get the corresponding response message.
+  - Compute: Creates the response message and assigns the correlationID to the value of the messageID recieved, this is very important to allow Datapower to get the corresponding response message.
   - MQ Output: Sends the response message to the DP_OUT queue

 ![ACE](https://github.com/fxnaranjo/datapower-mq//raw/main/images/aceflow.png "ACE")